stratedge/visa/README.md

 Visa provides the following functionality:

-* Use a random string or UUID for Client ID
+* Use a random string or UUID for Client ID; and
+* Provide the `CheckFirstPartyClient` middleware class to authenticate a client as a first party client

 # Installation